MCUmbrella/MGBridgeExt/README.md

-This is an external [MGBridge](https://github.com/MCUmbrella/MGBridge) command implementation.
+This contains the source code of an external [MGBridge](https://github.com/MCUmbrella/MGBridge) subcommand implementation.
-The command is '/mgb test', wrapped in a Bukkit plugin that requires MGBridge to be installed on the Minecraft server.
+The example command is '/mgb test', wrapped in a Bukkit plugin that requires MGBridge to be installed on the Minecraft server.
-It replies 'OK' when the command is executed.
+It replies 'OK' when someone sends the command '/mgb test' to the Guilded server.
 # How to create your own
 1. Clone the MGBridge's repository and run `mvn install` to install MGBridge to your local Maven repository.
 2. Create a new Maven project and add `vip.floatationdevice.mgbridge` as dependency (see this plugin's pom.xml for example).